 - The best running watches and trackers for womenFrom step counting to marathon training, these wearables have got your back

-- Top tech and apps to stay fit and flexibleHere's the kit that wants to smarten up your time spent on the yoga mat
+- Top tech and apps to stay fit and flexibleHere's the kit that wants to smarten up your time on the yoga mat

 - Big test: Gym trackers pushed to the limitsWe see if the current crop of gym-friendly trackers are fit for a workout